-As of December 31, 2019, the Company is defending approximately 2,650 product liability claims involving the Company's line of inferior vena cava filters (collectively, the "Filter Product Claims").
-The majority of those claims are currently pending in an MDL in the United States District Court for the District of Arizona, but those MDL claims either have been, or are in the process of being, remanded to various federal jurisdictions.
+As of March 31, 2020, the Company is defending approximately 1,785 product liability claims involving the Company's line of inferior vena cava filters (collectively, the "Filter Product Claims").
+The majority of those claims were previously pending in an MDL in the United States District Court for the District of Arizona, but those MDL claims either have been, or are in the process of being, remanded to various federal jurisdictions.
 Filter Product Claims are also pending in various state court jurisdictions, including a coordinated proceeding in Arizona State Court.
 In addition, those claims include putative class actions filed in the United States and Canada.
 The Filter Product Claims generally seek damages for personal injury allegedly resulting from use of the products.
 The Company has limited information regarding the nature and quantity of certain of the Filter Product Claims.
 The Company continues to receive claims and lawsuits and may in future periods learn additional information regarding other unfiled or unknown claims, or other lawsuits, which could materially impact the Company's estimate of the number of claims or lawsuits against the Company.
 On May 31, 2019, the MDL Court ceased accepting direct filings or transfers into the Filter Product Claims MDL and, as noted above, remands for non-settled cases have begun and are expected to continue over the next three months.
 Federal and state court trials are scheduled throughout 2020.
-As of December 31, 2019, the Company entered into settlement agreements and/or settlement agreements in principle for approximately 6,400 cases.
+As of March 31, 2020, the Company entered into settlement agreements and/or settlement agreements in principle for approximately 7,300 cases.
 On March 30, 2018, a jury in the first MDL trial found the Company liable for negligent failure to warn and entered a verdict in favor of plaintiffs.
-The jury found the Company was not liable for (a) strict liability design defect; (b) strict liability failure to warn, and (c) negligent design.
+The jury found the Company was not liable for (a) strict liability design defect; (b) strict liability failure to warn; and (c) negligent design.
 The Company has appealed that verdict.
-On June 1, 2018, a jury in the second MDL trial unanimously found in favor of the Company on all
+On June 1, 2018, a jury in the second MDL trial unanimously found in favor of the Company on all clai medical conditions and, consequently, is unable to fully evaluate the claims.
+The Company expects that it will receive and review additional information regarding any remaining unsettled product liability matters.

 In most product liability litigations (like those described above), plaintiffs allege a wide variety of claims, ranging from allegations of serious injury caused by the products to efforts to obtain compensation notwithstanding the absence of any injury.
-In many of these cases, the Company has not yet received and reviewed complete information regarding the plaintiffs and their medical conditions and, consequently, is unable to fully evaluate the claims.
-The Company expects that it will receive and review additional information regarding any remaining unsettled product liability matters.
+In many of these cases, the Company has not yet received and reviewed complete information regarding the plaintiffs and their